baseonballs/mpower-sitedocs/site-docs/mathematics/nt/primality/prime-factorization-theory.md

-# Theoretical Conext of Prime Factorization
+# Theoretical Context of Prime Factorization

 Prime factorization is a critical concept in **number theory**, and its theoretical aspects underpin many significant results and theorems in the field.
 Here’s a deeper exploration of prime factorization from a theoretical perspective: